ByMaza/ios-images-fixer/readme.txt

 License: GPL2
 License URI: http://www.gnu.org/licenses/license-list.html#GPLCompatibleLicenses

-Fix iOD-taken images' orientation using ImageMagic/PHP GD.
+Automatically fix iOS-taken images' orientation using ImageMagic/PHP GD upon upload.

 == Description ==
-This plugin fixes iOS-taken images' orientation upon uploading using ImageMagic Library if available or PHP GD as a fallback.
+By default, thumbnails of photos taken by an iOS device (iPhone or iPad) are flipped 90 degrees to the left, it's a long image EXIF information story.
+This plugin takes care of this and fixes the uploaded images orientation's (if needed) using ImageMagic Library if available or PHP GD as a fallback.
 No settings editing required, just activate the plugin and try uploading an image from your idevice!

 == Frequently Asked Questions ==
-Is there any special requirement?
+= Is there any special requirement? =
 Yes, PHP GD library or ImageMagic.

-Is there any code-level modifications required?
-No, just install the plugin and continue blogging happily.
+= Is there any code-level modifications required? = No, just install the plugin and continue blogging happily.

 == Installation ==